kayjan/bigtree/docs/gettingstarted/demo/binarytree.md

 # 📋 Binary Tree Demonstration

+Conceptually, binary trees are made up of binary nodes, and they are synonymous; a tree is a node.
+In bigtree implementation, node refers to the `BinaryNode` class, whereas tree refers to the `BinaryTree` class.
+BinaryTree is implemented as a wrapper around a BinaryNode to implement tree-level methods for a more intuitive API.

 Compared to nodes in tree, nodes in Binary Tree are only allowed maximum of 2 children.
 Since BinaryNode extends from Node, construct, traverse, search, export methods from Node are applicable to Binary Tree as well.